Collective Dynamics of Dark Web Marketplaces: Methods

 \section{Methods}

-Dark markets operate typically as an eBay for illicit goods where vendors advertise their products and consumers request the shipment through the website.
-Transactions flow from buyers to the dark market that then sends the money to sellers after buyers confirmation of receiving the goods.
+Dark marketplaces operate similar to other online marketplaces, such as eBay, Gumtree or Craigslist, on which vendors advertise their products and price and customers request the shipment through the website and vendors are typically responsible for the delivery.
+Typically, transactions flow from buyers to the dark marketplace that then sends the money to sellers after buyers confirmation of receiving the goods.
 Consumers may leave reviews that contribute to vendors' reputation~\cite{wehinger2011dark}.
-After multiple scam closures, nowadays dark markets rely often on escrow systems.
-The dark market does not keep buyers' bitcoins in local addresses but instead sends it to an escrow service.
-After the buyer's confirmation, the escrow service transfer the money to the seller.
+Dark marketplaces are also supported by search engines and news websites such as Grams, DeepDotWeb and darknetlive which aggregate information on all active dark marketplaces~\cite{darknetlive}.
+After multiple scam closures, nowadays dark marketplaces rely often on escrow systems.
+The dark marketplace does not keep buyers' bitcoins in local addresses but instead sends it to an escrow service.
+Escrow services can be independent from the dark marketplace or integrated to the dark marketplace, either way users can withdraw their money (refund it) if the shipment was not delivered.
+After the buyer's confirmation of receipt, the escrow service transfers the money to the seller.

-Our analysis relies on a novel dataset of dark market transactions on the Bitcoin blockchain.
+Our analysis relies on a novel dataset of dark marketplace transactions on the Bitcoin blockchain.
 The ledger of Bitcoin transactions (the blockchain) is publicly available and can be retrieved through Bitcoin core \cite{bitcoincore} or a third-party API such as Blockchain.com \cite{blockchiancom}.
 It consists of the entire list of transaction records, including time, transferred amount, origin and destination addresses.
-Addresses are identifiers of $26-35$ alphanumeric characters that can be generated at no cost by any user of Bitcoin, such that a single Bitcoin wallet can be associated to multiple addresses.
+Addresses are identifiers of $26-35$ alphanumeric characters that can be generated at no cost by any Bitcoin user.
+Therefore, a single Bitcoin wallet can be associated to multiple addresses.
+Even though it is called wallet, Bitcoin wallet is better described as a key chain (similar to mac keychain) where users have multiple keys allow them to access multiple addresses where the Bitcoins are stored.
 In fact, to ensure privacy and security, most Bitcoin software and websites help users generate a new address for each transaction.
-Thus, blockchain data has to be pre-processed to map groups of addresses to individual users.
+In order to be useful, therefore, blockchain data has to be pre-processed to map groups of addresses to individual users.